probmods/probmods2/chapters/function-learning.md

 ## Minibatches and amortized inference

-In order to do approximate variational inference with much larger data, we'll use minibatches: the idea is that randomly subsampling the data on each step can give us a good enough approximation to the whole data set.
+In order to do approximate variational inference with much larger data, we'll use minibatches: the idea is that randomly sub-sampling the data on each step can give us a good enough approximation to the whole data set.
 In WebPPL this requires only a small hint to `mapData`:

 ~~~~
-var hd = 2
+var hd = 10
 var ld = 2
 var outSig = Vector([0.1, 0.1])